The EU-US trade deal could lock in free market reforms and prevent a future government being able to reverse the privatisation of public services.

 Unions including UNISON and GMB are already active in opposition to TTIP, as are environmental groups like Friends of the Earth and anti-poverty groups like WDM.
 And that’s small scale compared to the opposition that now exists among unions and Democrat Party members in the US, as well as substantial opposition in Germany.

 It’s time for Labour to join this progressive block and come out against TTIP in its entirety.
 A few exemptions won’t change the fact that the jobs argument is so much hot air created to cover the fact that this is an agreement all about giving big business more control over our society.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.